Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/018_two a half gamers - How to conquer the farming games market Minigames FTW Implement or die by Matej Lancaric Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers - How to conquer the farming games market Minigames FTW.
+Implement or die by Matej Lancaric  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers - How to conquer the farming games market?
 Minigames FTW.
 Implement or die by Matej Lancaric! – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/farming_2570d8af.png)